pmcharrison/psychTestR/inst/paper-body.md

 ---
-title: 'psychTestR: An R package for designing and conducting psychological experiments'
+title: 'psychTestR: An R package for designing and conducting behavioural psychological experiments'
 tags:
   - R
   - psychology